 At O'Boise S&S, we offer a variety of custom consulting solutions, including Business Analysis, Project Management, Application Integration and Cost Management, offering custom developed and integrated solutions for PC, Web and Mobile.

-Currently, check out our annual fundraiser, the Guest Bartender for Multiple Sclerosis, now in it's 17th year with just under forty thousand dollars raised in an hour and a half a year.
+Currently, check out our annual fundraiser, the Guest Bartender for Multiple Sclerosis, now in it's 20th year with just under fifty thousand dollars raised in an hour and a half a year.

 MS: It Isn't Just a Software Company

 The residents of Silicon Valley are more confused than usual after a billboard campaign by the National Multiple Sclerosis Society of America used this line in an ad slogan:"MS: It's not a software company." , exploiting the fame of a certain company to draw attention to an altogether worthier cause.
 Requests to comment on the campaign have been met by a surly silence by Microsoft which does not relish the association of ideas, but is painfully aware that it can' t afford to appear insensitive over such an issue.

 Seasoned IT professionals, however, will have no trouble telling the two MS's apart: One is a debilitating and surprisingly widespread affliction that renders the sufferer barely able to perform the simplest task.
 The other is a disease.